Diminishing Returns – The British Army and its Vehicles – The Fifties

 On March 5, 1946, Winston Churchill delivered his ‘Sinews of Peace’ speech.

-In the transition from War to an Uneasy Peace it became obvious that a number of new vehicles were needed.
+In the transition from War to an Uneasy Peace, it became obvious that many new vehicles were needed.

 Although the 1945 British Armoured Division suffered from a lack of protected mobility for its infantry, it was a well-honed and balanced organisational construct (1 infantry and 1 armoured brigade).

-The other problem was it had too many different types of equipment, far too many.
+The other problem was it had too many types of equipment, far too many.

 The Need for Standardisation